Lawton Elementary

 Counselor

 Welcome to the Lawton Elementary counseling page!
-My name is Erica Barry, and I am Lawton’s half-time school counselor.
-I love being part of the Lawton community and am so grateful for another year with your amazing children!
-Read on for more information about the counseling program at Lawton, and please feel free to reach out with any questions or concerns about your students.
+My name is Erica Barry, and I am the half-time school counselor at Lawton.
+I’m so excited to be part of the Lawton community and grateful for another year working with your wonderful children!
+Please read below for more information about the counseling program, and don’t hesitate to reach out with any questions or concerns about your student.
 I look forward to connecting with you!

 Ms. Barry 😊

-All Lawton students benefit from the counseling program and have a chance to participate in some way.
-Our counselor, Ms. Barry, visits classrooms to teach lessons on topics related to social-emotional learning and meets individually with students, helping them navigate and problem-solve concerns including friendship, social skills, impulse control, stress/anxiety, study skills, conflict resolution, and grief/loss.
+At Lawton, all students benefit from the counseling program and have opportunities to get involved.
+Ms. Barry visits classrooms to teach lessons on social-emotional learning and works one-on-one with students to help them with issues like friendships, social skills, impulse control, stress/anxiety, study skills, conflict resolution, and grief/loss.

-Teachers and parents are welcome to contact Ms. Barry with referrals and students can self-refer at any time using the counselor’s confidential box in the office.
+Teachers and parents can refer students to Ms. Barry, and students can also refer themselves by using the confidential counselor box in the office.

-Our Comprehensive School Counseling Program is aligned with the standards of the American School Counselor Association National Model.
-The following services and programs are provided:
+Our Comprehensive School Counseling Program follows the guidelines of the American School Counselor Association National Model.
+The program includes the following services and activities:

-• Academic: Lessons on individual learning styles, classroom skills and behaviors that impact learning, and tools and strategies for success
+• Academic Lessons: These lessons cover topics like learning styles, classroom behaviors that affect learning, and strategies for success.

-• College and Career: Students explore their hopes and dreams for the future, learn about jobs in the community, identify strengths and interests and research career paths
+• College and Career Lessons: Students explore their future goals, learn about local jobs, discover their strengths and interests, and research different career paths.

-• Safety: Students learn about safe, unsafe, and unwanted touch, how to report unsafe behaviors and how to refuse when others are participating in unsafe activities.
-Curriculum: Second Step: Child Protection Unit (grades K-3)
+• Safety Lessons: Students learn about safe, unsafe, and unwanted touch, how to report unsafe behaviors, and how to refuse when others engage in unsafe activities.
+(Curriculum: Second Step: Child Protection Unit, grades K-3)

 Additional programming/services: